 It goes on to specify that those that fail to do so can be fined (up to \$1,000) and imprisoned (up to two years).
-When a maritime law says, "shall", it means must.
+When a maritime law says, "shall," it means must.

-For those who are expert wordsmiths, the term "at sea" doesn't evoke the rivers or coves where so much boating goes on - or does it?
-Centuries of practice would argue that they are part of the seas and, in fact, the USCG Rules of Navigation (the COLREGs) embody, in Rule 1, the connectedness of our waters:

-"These Rules shall apply to all vessels upon the high seas and in all waters connected therewith navigable by seagoing vessels."
+For expert wordsmiths, the term "at sea" doesn't evoke the Forge River or Seatuck Cove - or does it?
+Centuries of practice would argue that they are part of the seas and, in fact, the USCG Rules of Navigation (the COLREGs) embody, in Rule 1, the connectedness of our waters: "These Rules shall apply to all vessels upon the high seas and in all waters connected therewith navigable by seagoing vessels."